acavella/cavella.com/privacy.md

 This site is hosted with Netlify, you can read their [privacy policy](https://www.netlify.com/privacy/).

 ### 1.1 No Cookies
-No tracking cookies will be dropped on to your machine from this website, which means there is no unique ID that I can use to identify and track you.
+This website does not use tracking cookies.
+This means there is no unique ID that can be used to track and identify you.

-You can also use an online tool like Cookie Metrix to see what cookies are stored on your machine when you visit my site.

-Spoiler - there are no cookies! 🙂

-Cookies on this website
+### 1.2 Logging

 ## 2. Newsletter
 I maintain a very basic newsletter where I send a monthly roundup of the posts I’ve published that month.
 If you’re interested, you can find out more here